Everything to know about Flatfeet in children | Is it a cause of concern?

 If not addressed and treated on time, this condition can worsen resulting in extreme pain, swelling and even arthritis.

 Rigid Flatfeet requires surgical treatment.
-The most common reasons for rigid flatfeet is a tarsal coalition – a state in which two or more bones are connected in an abnormal manner.
+The most common reason for rigid flatfeet is a tarsal coalition – a state in which two or more bones are connected in an abnormal manner.

 It can be treated with a resection surgery that is aimed at reducing pain and preserving the normal foot.